shr-eyas/hiro-lab/src/content/home.md

 # Human-interactive
 # Robotics Lab

-We develop intelligent robotic systems that learn from and collaborate with humans.
-Our research focuses on skill learning, optimal control, and safe human-robot interaction.
+We are **HiRO @ IISc**.
+We are interested in developing algorithms that enable intelligent systems to learn from their interactions with the physical world to execute complex tasks and assist people.

 ## Links